Take the first cyber-steps to join an exciting field with significant employment opportunities by studying the Certificate IV in Cyber Security.

 We've had to make adjustments to how our courses are delivered due to the restrictions imposed by COVID-19.
 This means that we're currently offering a combination of delivery modes including online and flexible learning and, where we can, on-campus classes with strict social distancing in place.

-This course will prepare you for a variety of roles across the Cybersecurity and IT industry, including:
+This course will prepare you for a variety of roles across the cyber security and IT industries including:

 - Junior Security Analyst